 A. No. The District will notify PERS of your resignation.
-See question #24 and #32 for information on insurance next steps.
+See question #24 and #29 for information on insurance next steps.

-HOW TO RETIRE continued
+HOW TO RETIRE FROM PERS

-6. O. How do I retire from PERS?
+6. Q. How do I retire from PERS?

 A. Your retirement from PERS is a separate process from your resignation with the District.
-Contact PERS at 888-320-7377 or review their website at www.oregon.gov/pers.
-Once we receive your resignation form, the District will notify PERS electronically of your resignation date and any other applicable payroll records.
+You may contact PERS at 888-320-7377 and request retirement paperwork.